Rosewood History

 Masonic Lodge Rosewood 878 S. C. – 1898

-The consecration of a new lodge under the Scottish constitution at Rosewood was held at the Congregational Church on Friday evening the 27th instant, some sixty brethren responding to the invitation of the master elect.
+The consecration of a new lodge under the Scottish constitution at Rosewood was held at the Congregational Church on Friday evening the 27th May, some sixty brethren responding to the invitation of the master elect.
 The consecration ceremony was performed by the District Grand Master of Scottish Freemasonry in Queensland, the Right Worshipful Bro.
 T. Mylne, assisted by his Grand Lodge officers, and was most impressive and instructive.
 The installation ceremony was ably performed by R.W.
 Bro.
 Ashton, D.G.L.B.W., who also gave the final charges.
 The officers installed were Bros.
 J. K. Burns, R.W.M.; H. Randall, D.M.; J. Hargreaves, S.M.; R. S. Hodge, S.W.; G. Perry, J.W.; R. Lee Bryce, treasurer; W. H. Mossop, secretary ; Rev. R. Figgis, chaplain; J. W. Watkins, S.D.; J. W. B. Sumner, J.D.; N. Purdon, I.G.; G. Lambert, O.G.
 At the conclusion of the ceremonies the brethren adjourned to the Farmers’ Hall, where a cold collation was partaken of, and the usual loyal and Masonic toasts duly honoured, interspersed with a selection of songs splendidly rendered by Bros.
 Parlane, Reid, Durstan, Ambler, Watkins, and Sealy.
 The hall was very tastefully decorated, and the tables fairly groaned under the good things provided by the ladies, who deserved praise for their unselfish work.
 The bouquets of flowers were admired by the visitors, who carried them off as a pleasing souvenir ot the function.

 Rosewood Amateur Minstrel and Dramatic Company – October 1901